STATEMENT OF FAITH

 —I Timothy 5:17

 We believe the Church is the global body of those who have given their lives over to Christ as their personal Lord and Savior.
 God alone knows the heart.
 We believe the local church exists as a necessary gathering of believers to primarily worship Him and secondarily to edify the body of believers.
 The church is called for this purpose, while individuals within the church are called to specific works the Lord set aside for them.
-Believers should be a part of a local body, so long as there is a Bible-believing, Gospel-preaching church within distance, and if not, start one.
+Believers should be a part of a local body, so long as there is a Bible-believing, Gospel-preaching church within distance, and if not, they ought start one.

 And let us consider one another to provoke unto love and to good works: Not forsaking the assembling of ourselves together, as the manner of some is; but exhorting one another: and so much the more, as ye see the day approaching.

 We believe that all men are created equal.
 No man, no woman, has or can have higher or lesser intrinsic value, as all are made in the image of God.
-Neither can one’s productivity, contribution(s) to society, nor quality of life determine the value of one’s life in any way, for only God alone can and has established it.
+Neither can one’s productivity, contribution(s) to society, nor quality of life determine or alter the value of one’s life in any way, for only God alone can and has established it.
 We believe people more naturally “identify” with like-minded people, not people who merely look like them.
 We believe that carving up society based on group identities is inevitably destructive, as it makes moral assumptions—good or bad—based upon race or sex or even vocation.
 The Lord deals with individuals and with nations, not with ethnic groups, save for the bloodline of the Messiah stemming from the Davidic line, for even the Israelites welcomed ethnic outsiders such as Ruth or Rahab because of their faith in God.

 And hath made of one blood all nations of men for to dwell on all the face of the earth, and hath determined the times before appointed, and the bounds of their habitation;